Skip to Content

 Garden husbandry

-Garden husbandry is important when combating any pest or disease in the garden.
+Garden husbandry is essential when combating any pest or disease in the garden.
 Hygiene is of paramount importance in stopping their spread.
-Removing decaying plant matter, such as leaves, from the soil surface will ensure that affected leaves are removed from growing areas.
+Removing decaying plant matter, such as leaves, from the soil surface will remove affected leaves from growing areas.

-Airflow will help to prevent powdery mildew.
-Using proper planting spacings increases airflow, allowing plants to dry off after rain.
-This also helps lower humidity and heat levels, exactly what the disease requires to thrive.
+Airflow will help to prevent powdery Mildew.
+Proper planting spacings increase airflow, allowing plants to dry off after rain.
+This also helps lower humidity and heat levels, precisely what the disease requires to thrive.

 Consider watering applications